 And I can still smell the fresh paint… Just kidding, it’s only been a year since my last soap! conf appearance!
-If you’re interested in my 2017 soap! conf experience, click here!
+If you’re interested in my 2017 soap! conf experience, click here (pssst, it’s gobsmackingly magnificent!)!
 Aaaanddd, now for the main topic – I was back this year, with new energy and new findings!
 The main theme of the 2018 edition of soap! conference was broadly-defined problem-solving… and what’s the best problem-solving methodology?
 What, you say?
-You guessed it, design thinking is!
+You guessed it, it’s design thinking!
 And this time, I planned on doing something… controversial?

 And I’m pretty proud of my gibberish!
 I think this was my most emotional presentation to this day.
 I’m proud of the thought and energy I put into the research, and into the creation, of this talk.
 I’m pleased I was able to put a more human spin on the topic and talked about innovation from this “everyday life” perspective.